BBC Radio London: 1970–1988: Radio London

 Radio London closed on 7 October 1988.
 The final programme, just before its 18th birthday, was presented by Mike Sparrow and Susie Barnes.
-Immediately after closedown at 7pm, test transmissions began for the next 17 days, preparing for a new radio station for London, Greater London Radio (GLR).
+Immediately after closedown at 7 pm, test transmissions began in preparation for the launch of its replacement, Greater London Radio (GLR).

 1988–2000: Greater London Radio (GLR)

 Test transmissions for the new Greater London Radio GLR began as soon as Radio London closed.
-Its pre-launch announcements stated in no uncertain terms that GLR was to be radically different in style promising the fastest news, traffic and travel news every 20 minutes and the best music mix.
+Its pre-launch announcements stated in no uncertain terms that GLR was to be radically different in style.
 GLR was to be the first new radio station in London for 15 years.

-An irreverent announcement, voiced by Chris Morris, aired four days before launch:

 Heading the new station were Managing Editor Matthew Bannister and Programme Organiser Trevor Dann.
-Bannister, from Capital London, favoured a young, racy, news and speech format, miles away from the typically stuffy BBC Local Radio sound.
-Dann came from Radio 1, via BBC TV's Whistle Test, and developed an album-oriented music policy.
+Bannister came from Capital London, while Dann came from Radio 1, via BBC TV's Whistle Test, and developed an album-oriented music policy.
 GLR was aimed at people who hate pop but love music, hate prattle (excessive on-air talk) but want to know what's what where in the world.
-The station was aimed at 25 to 45-year-olds, who perhaps grew up with Radio 1, but now wanted to be intelligently informed about the city in which they live, and the world in general.
+The station was aimed at 25 to 45-year-olds.
 Early promotions used the phrase "rock 'n' rolling news".
 Much of the daytime speech output covered London events and nightlife, with comedians and other artists being interviewed.
-The music mix was best described as Adult album alternative, though indie bands such as The Wonder Stuff were also played.
-It has been said this Triple-A format inspired the launch of BBC Radio 6 Music years later.
+The music mix was best described as Adult album alternative, though indie bands were also played.